-Review lender information on the Private Lender Information Section on the Thunderbird Financial Aid MTB page and choose a lender from the Neutral Lender List or research other lenders separately and apply for the funds, normally online.
-Complete the required Self-Certification Form, provided either by the lender or by Thunderbird, and supply details pertaining to your costs and financial aid as required.
-Students should not apply earlier than 80 days from when the funds would be disbursed as credit is only valid for 90 days.
+The Private Lender Information section on the Thunderbird Financial Aid MTB page is where you are able to link to review lender information and choose a lender from our Neutral Lender List or research other lenders on your own and apply for the funds, normally on line.
+You are required to complete a Self-Certification Form, either provided by your lender or by Thunderbird, on which details pertaining to your costs and financial aid are required.
+Students should not apply earlier than 80-90 days from when the funds would be disbursed as credit is only valid for 90 days.

-It is strongly suggested that loan applicants check the loan status with their lender within 5-6 weeks of applying if they have not received notification of approval or denial.
+We suggest that you check the loan status with your lender within 5-6 weeks of applying if you have not received notification of approval or denial.